HTMLGuyLLC/PHPReCaptcha/README.md

 ```

 To validate a captcha after it's been completed and the form has been posted, run the verify() method.

-* If you don't provide the user's IP address, it'll fallback to $_SERVER['REMOTE_ADDR']
-* If you don't provide the user's response, it'll fallback to grabbing it from the $_POST

 ```php
 try
 {